-Going public isn't just an important step for founders and CEOs.
-Or for the investment bankers who helped their companies file paperwork and price stock in an initial public offering (IPO).
-Here’s what companies selling stock to the public for the first time could mean for you.
+IPOs aren’t just important for founders and CEOs.
+Or for the investment bankers who helped them file paperwork and price the company’s stock.
+Here’s what initial public offerings – aka when private companies sell stock to the public for the first time – could mean for your wallet.

 Related: theSkimm on Investing

-theSkimm: Companies going public can be exciting.
+theSkimm: IPOs can be exciting.
 If you’re tempted to get in on the fun with some of your own money, make sure it fits into your larger investing strategy.
 And that you’ll be OK financially (and emotionally) if the investment doesn’t pay off.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.